ponty96/diary/README.md

 # DiArY
-Hi there, and welcome to my diary where I'll make best effort to share my learnings on different technologies and tools as I learn them.
+Hi there, and welcome to my **diary** where I'll make best effort to share my learnings on different technologies and tools progressively.

 It's still pretty empty so far, but I'll try to ramp up content - new or from my drafts.